-The 4th of July is such a popular time to road trip, we’ve written a whole series of articles, dedicated to helping you find the best celebrations for your family — whether you prefer small and hometown or the biggest and best the country has to offer.
-We don’t repeat recommendations, so check out this year’s picks, our picks from 2009, some hometown celebrations and parades and the best picks from 2010 as well as our favorite 4th of July road trips.
+The 4th of July is such a popular time to road trip, we’ve written a whole series of articles, dedicated to helping you find the best celebrations for your family — whether you prefer small and quaint or the biggest and best the country has to offer.
+We don’t repeat recommendations, so check out some hometown celebrations and parades as well as our favorite 4th of July road trips.
 We also have lots of fireworks for other holidays as well — search “fireworks” in the search bar at the top right of our site.
-And, to find celebrations near you that aren’t listed (yet), use our Event and Festival Calendar.

 Check out our list of the best celebrations, make some plans, pack a picnic, get some smoke on the barbecue or whatever else your family does to celebrate.
 Then, kick back and wish America “Happy Birthday”.